-It’s not just the case that people are increasingly recognizing the climate crisis as something real and threatening, as previous polls have shown.
+It’s not just the case that people are increasingly recognizing the climate crisis as something real and threatening, <link de blog europeans-are-convinced-of-climate-change>as previous polls have shown.
 But many people in Europe, China, and even the US – although in the latter less so – are now doing something about it by curtailing carbon-intensive behaviour in their private lives.
 European and Chinese citizens deem climate change the biggest challenge facing their polities, while Americans place it second after access to health care.
 The study revealed that over 65% of people in Europe, the US and China believe that their individual actions can aid the mitigation of climate change.
 Even more, at least 75%, said that their offspring will suffer in some way from the climate crisis.

 This is the dramatic conclusion of a recent European Investment Bank (EIB) survey on climate change in the EU, China and the US – the world’s three biggest emitters of carbon dioxide and other greenhouse gases.
 This poll follows up last year’s, the first (conducted in late 2018), gauging how citizens feel about climate change on the three continents.
 Concern shot up in almost every category polled.
 A total of 30,000 respondents participated in October 2019, with a representative panel for each of the 30 countries surveyed.